Will Hay: Legacy

 The Will Hay Appreciation Society's 'Buggleskelly' memorial bench to Will Hay and his co-stars, unveiled on Sunday 14 October 2018 in Cliddesden, Hampshire, the filming location for 'Oh, Mr Porter!'

 'The Will Hay Appreciation Society' was founded in 2009 by British artist Tom Marshall and aims to preserve Hay's legacy and bring his work to a new generation of fans.
 As of October 2023, the organisation has over 8000 members.
 The Will Hay Appreciation Society unveiled a memorial bench to Will Hay, Moore Marriott and Graham Moffatt in October 2018, in Cliddesden, Hampshire, the filming location for 'Buggleskelly' in Oh, Mr Porter!.
-The bench was unveiled by Pete Waterman.
+The bench was unveiled by the music producer Pete Waterman.
+Members of Will Hay's family were also present, including granddaughters Virginia & Joy and his great great nephews Symon & David.

 The humour of Hay's films has been described as subversive and similar to that of fellow English comedian Frank Randle.
 His films are often characterised as exhibiting traits of anti-authoritarianism and having a satirical approach towards how authority figures are portrayed.
 This is notable with Hay himself, who often played an incompetent authority figure who struggled not to be found out, but whose idiocy was discovered by those around him.

 In 2009 a biography of Hay by Graham Rinaldi was published with a foreword by Ken Dodd.
 Hay never published an autobiography during his lifetime; however, when ill in the 1940s, he had begun writing one, entitled I Enjoyed Every Minute.
 Excerpts from this unpublished autobiography were included in the 2009 book.

 Roy Hudd defined Hay as the "supreme master" of sketch comedy.